MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-databricks-implementation.md

 * Role-based access control for notebooks, clusters, jobs, and tables
 * Audit logs

-To align to the enterprise-scale analytics and AI construction set, we recommend that all workspaces have the following default deployment options configured:
+To align to the enterprise-scale for analytics and AI construction set, we recommend that all workspaces have the following default deployment options configured:

 * The Azure Databricks workspaces connects to an external Hive Metastore instance in the data landing zone.
 * Configure each workspace to send Databricks diagnostic logging to Azure Log Analytics.